 But if the stock price decreases below the Put strike, the maximum loss is infinite.

-When we combine selling an OTM Call and an OTM Put we get a Strangle.
+When we combine selling an OTM Call and an OTM Put we get a short Strangle strategy.
 The Put strike defines the lower boundary of the price movement, while the Call strike defines the upper boundary of the price movement.

-If the underlying stock price doesn't move beyond the boundaries, the Strangle will be profitable.
+If the underlying stock price doesn't move beyond the boundaries, the short Strangle will be profitable.

-What Are the Key Points to Profitable Strangles?
+What Are the Key Points to Profitable Short Strangles?

 When selling Strangles, we want both theta and vega to depreciate the options prices, so we can sell high price Strangles to open, and buy low price Strangles to close.